 Lost with Lieutenant Pike by Edwin Sabin

 Public domain work by a popular children’s author.
 Fictional account based on the facts told from a young boy’s point of view.
 Part of the American Trail Blazers series.
+Read our full review.

 The Great Pike’s Peak Rush by Edwin L. Sabin